preprio/prepr-nextjs/README.md

 npm install @preprio/prepr-nextjs
 ```

 Next, add the `PREPR_ENV` variable to the `.env` file.
-You can enable the *Adaptive Preview Bar* for a staging environment by setting the value to `preview`.
+You can enable the Prepr preview toolbar for a staging environment by setting the value to `preview`.

 ```bash
 PREPR_ENV=preview